-Understanding what FICO is and how it affects your credit can make the difference between securing the mortgage or loan you need and being refused.
+Understanding what FICO scores are and how it affects your credit can make the difference between securing the mortgage or loan you need and being refused.
 Think of credit scores like a game.
 There are few rules to follow if you want to be attractive to lenders.
-Here are our top tips for maximizing your FICO score.
+Here are our top tips for maximizing your FICO scores.

 FICO started life as the Fair Isaac Co. and is now known as FICO.
 It is a data analytics company that provides reports to lenders to help them decide how creditworthy an individual is.
 FICO is not a credit reporting agency like Equifax, Experian or TransUnion, but it takes data from these agencies to make their reports.